afz3l/Spark-Data-Eengineering-Portfolio/README.md

-# Practical Data Engineering with PySpark
+# Applied Data Engineering with PySpark
-I created this repo to showcase my practical PySpark skills to show how I approach common data engineering problems using PySpark.
-The modules follow a logical flow — starting from reading raw data all the way to writing it back out in production-ready formats.
+I created this repository to showcase how I approach common data engineering problems using PySpark, covering data ingestion, transformation, and writing production-ready outputs.
 The data files included are intentionally messy (corrupted records, missing headers, mixed delimiters) to reflect what I actually deal with on the job.
 ## Repository Structure
 ```
 Spark-Data-Engineering-Portfolio/